enbraun/slate/source/includes/_project.md

 ## List projects

 Returns a list of projects.
-The projects are returned sorted by title.
+The projects are returned sorted by `title`.

 > **`GET /v1/projects`**